sebinside/sebinside/README.md

 🔨 [HotkeylessAHK](https://github.com/sebinside/HotkeylessAHK) enables the execution of AutoHotkey code by sending HTTP requests, e.g., using the companion Stream Deck plugin.

-📱 [StreamAwesome](https://github.com/sebinside/StreamAwesome) generates Stream Deck Icons using Font Awesome, currently in prototyping phase.
+📱 [StreamAwesome](https://github.com/sebinside/StreamAwesome) generates Stream Deck Icons using Font Awesome, available [online](https://skate702.de/StreamAwesome) for free!

 ✏️ [WissenschaftlichesSchreiben-Schnelleinstieg](https://github.com/sebinside/WissenschaftlichesSchreiben-Schnelleinstieg) is a German quick start guide to scientific writing that I use in teaching at the university.